maurice-35/movie-data-base/README.md

 # Project's Future
 This final output does not cover my intention and plan for the project.
-As a result, I intend to make some improvements on this project particularly on: adding a comment section for the movies adding the movie genres modifying the movie model
+As a result, I intend to make some improvements on this project particularly on:

+adding a comment section for the movies, adding the movie genres, modifying the movie model,
 Adding some more styling on the project.

 # Contribution to this project